Saint Paul's Church (Pawtucket, Rhode Island)

 St. Paul's Church is a historic Episcopal church at 50 Park Place in Pawtucket, Rhode Island.
 It is a stone Gothic Revival structure, designed by Sanders & Thornton of Providence and built in 1901, for a congregation established in 1816.
 The property also includes a Guild Hall, built in the Tudor Revival style in 1915, and a 1963 brick office wing.
 A Revere bell hangs in the church belfry.

+The church reported 252 members in 2021 and 136 members in 2023; no membership statistics were reported nationally in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $0.00.
+Average Sunday attendance (ASA) in 2024 was zero persons.

 The church was listed on the National Register of Historic Places in 1983.